radarek/mis-code-ception-KRUG-2022/slides.md

 $ ruby innocent_code2.rb
 This code is evil
 $ cat innocent_code2.rb
-puts "This code is good <3"
+puts "This code is innocent"
 ```

 {:.fragment}